Visiting Iceland in February | The Ultimate Guide

 As you would expect, you should take plenty of warm clothes with you when traveling to Iceland in February.

-• Hiking boots: Even if you're planning to stay only in Reykjavik, it's a good idea to wear hiking boots.
-The streets can be icy — that could either be fresh ice or melting ice.
-While you can wear regular shoes, your feet could get soaking wet and cold.
+• Hiking boots: Even if you plan to stay only in Reykjavik, it's a good idea to wear hiking boots.
+The streets can be icy, either fresh ice or melting ice.
+Regular shoes can get soaking wet and cold.

 • Gloves: Wearing high-quality, warm gloves is a must.
-The best options are leather gloves with an inner fleece lining.
+Leather gloves with an inner fleece lining are great options.

-• Wind and waterproof pants: When venturing off far from Reykjavik, the weather can be unpredictable.
-It'll most likely be windy and wet, so you should definitely wear these items in Iceland in February.
+• Wind and waterproof pants: When venturing far from Reykjavik, the weather can be unpredictable.
+It will likely be windy and wet, so these are essential.

-• Swimming suit: This one may not be so obvious, but if you plan to visit one of the many hot springs, geothermal pools, or lagoons in Iceland or go snorkeling in Silfra, you'll want one.
+• Swimsuit: Bring one if you plan to visit hot springs, geothermal pools, or lagoons, or go snorkeling in Silfra Fissure.

-As a general rule, you should wear warm layers like scarves, hats, and gloves.
-For comfort and ease of packing, fleece and wool items are the best options.
+As a general rule, wear warm layers like scarves, hats, and gloves.
+For comfort and easy packing, fleece and wool items are the best options.

 Daylight Hours in Iceland in February